jericson/jericson.github.io/_posts/2021-09-06-git_rewrite_2.md

-The crux of the problem, [as I previously explained]((/2021/08/24/git_rewrite_1.html)), is that we checked in PDFs files which caused our repository to grow without limit.
+The crux of the problem, [as I previously explained]((/2021/08/24/git_rewrite_1.html)), is that we checked in PDF files which caused our repository to grow without limit.
 So all we need to do is eliminate step #3 there.

 Trouble is we want to keep PDFs indefinitely.
 So we need to store them